shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ```

 After adding the `RouteSubscriber.php`, the subscriber can be added to the `services.xml` as a tagged service ([Symfony - Working with Tagged Services](http://symfony.com/doc/current/components/dependency_injection/tags.html)).
-This allows shopware to load all event subscriber automatically so you don't need to register the subscriber manually.
+This allows Shopware to load all event subscriber automatically so you don't need to register the subscriber manually.

 `SwagSloganOfTheDay/Resources/services.xml`
 ```xml